ymanshur/go-sumetife/README.md

 # Sumetife App

-AccetByte Inc technical project-based test
+The app summarizes the data in the metric files reported daily to help the game designers to decide which level should be updated.
+This project is intended as a AccetByte Inc technical project-based test submission

 ### Build the app
 Build the app using `make`, will return a (executable) file which name is sumetife.exe